Looking for the best apps to save money in Nigeria?

 CowryWise

-Once you’ve registered or logged into your dashboard, create a savings plan or choose the default savings plans.
+Once you have registered or logged into your dashboard, create a savings plan or choose the default savings plans.
 I will discuss them below.

 Regular Savings